 Financial scams targeting seniors are common.
 Disturbingly, a growing number of these scams involve family members or friends who steal money from an elder when the elder grants them a financial power of attorney.
 In these power of attorney scams, the family member or friend often claims the money was taken for safekeeping because the elder was senile or needed to be protected from making bad financial decisions.
-The elder may lose their home, nest egg, or other money and property through power of attorney scams.
+Elders may lose their home, nest egg, or other money and property through power of attorney scams.

-Older Americans are vulnerable to fraud and financial abuse because they commonly experience some degree of cognitive decline -- through natural causes or from medications -- and can have difficulty understanding their changing world.
+Older Americans tend to be more vulnerable to fraud and financial abuse because they commonly experience some degree of cognitive decline -- through natural causes or from medications -- and can have difficulty understanding their changing world.
 The Internet, personal computers, appliances with complex controls, and other indicia of contemporary life can accelerate disorientation of an aging mind, and seniors who spend most of their time at home can feel isolated and alone.
 (To learn more about financial scams targeting seniors in general, see Nolo's article Elder Abuse: Financial Scams Against Seniors.)

 As the number of seniors in the general population rapidly increases, there will likely be a corresponding increase in financial scams involving an unauthorized use of a power of attorney.
 People with elderly loved ones, caregivers of seniors, and elders themselves can prevent or remedy power of attorney abuse by learning how these scams work, what steps to take to prevent becoming a victim of a power of attorney scam, and what legal claims are available in the event of a scam.